Cloud Integration: An Introductory Guide

 Cons:

-• The integrations may be limited in breadth and in functionality
+• The integrations may be limited in breadth and functionality

-• Doesn’t let you build end-to-end workflow automations
+• Doesn’t let you build end-to-end workflow automation

 Related: A complete list of reasons to use (and avoid) native integrations